Harsh2810-cpu/Harsh1/README.md

 # Harsh1
 Project1
-I am editing the README file.
-Adding some more details about the project description.
+I am editing the README FILE.
 New changes for practice